 Assistance At The Point of Need

-If there’s one thing you might have learning through implementing training, it’s that the performance of employees is not always consistent.
+If there’s one thing you might have learned through implementing training, it’s that the performance of employees is not always consistent.
 In fact, it varies considerably depending on a variety of different factors.
 Of course, ups and downs are inevitable, and sometimes unforeseen circumstances might hinder an employee’s ability to learn.
-When an employee is sick, for instance, mobile learning can better assist other employees by teaching them, or reminding them, of what they need to know.
+When an employee is sick, for instance, mobile learning can better assist other employees by teaching them or reminding them of what they need to know.